mtkurbucz/SplitWise/README.md

 SplitWise is a hybrid stepwise regression package that intelligently transforms numeric predictors using single- or double-split dummy encoding.
 Each variable can be retained as a continuous feature or transformed into a binary indicator based on model fit, evaluated using AIC or BIC.

-By default, SplitWise uses an **iterative transformation mode**, which evaluates each variable in the context of others — enabling more accurate and interpretable models by capturing feature synergies.
-For faster execution on large datasets, a simpler **univariate mode** is also available, which transforms each variable independently (though it may lead to less optimal results).
+By default, SplitWise uses an **iterative transformation mode**, which evaluates each variable in the context of others—enabling more accurate and interpretable models by capturing feature synergies.
+For faster execution on large datasets, a simpler **univariate mode** is also available, which transforms each variable independently; while computationally efficient, this mode may miss interactions captured by the iterative approach.

 ## 🔧 Installation